-We chose to have afternoon tea at the Portrait Restaurant in the National Portrait Gallery given it’s proximity to our Airbnb.
+We chose to have afternoon tea at the Portrait Restaurant in the National Portrait Gallery given it’s proximity to our vacation home rental.
 The Portrait Restaurant is located on the top floor with exceptional views of Big Ben, the Parliament buildings, the London Eye and Lord Nelson in Trafalgar Square.

 We brought our fabric travel high chair along, which allowed her to sit at the table with us.